 Corn futures trading requires a well-thought-out strategy.
 Here are some popular approaches:

-- Trend following involves Identifying and trading in the direction of long-term price trends.
+- Trend following involves identifying and trading in the direction of long-term price trends.
 This can be done using moving averages, trendlines, or other technical indicators.

 - Spread trading: Simultaneously buy and sell related corn futures contracts to profit from price differentials.
 Common spreads include calendar spreads (between different contract months) and inter-commodity spreads (e.g., corn vs. soybeans).